 The seeds of deep and lasting friendships are often planted with a slice of lemon cake, a bagel, or a cup of coffee.

-Weeks of Welcome (the first 2 weeks of fall semester) are almost holidays for the Jewish Wolfpack at UNR.
+(During Covid these will be online and social distance out door events) are almost holidays for the Jewish Wolfpack at UNR.
 From Dorm Storm, The welcome BBQ (Glatt), to club fair and rush season, the activities let new students jump right in with as much or as little as they need to help establish themselves in their new lives, with Hillel and the entire Jewish Student Union as their home away from home.

 To learn about our upcoming programs, please visit our calendar, our announcements, or follow us on facebook.

 ABOUT OUR VALUES: As a values driven organization, we have thought about the value statements we make with our positions, our statements, and our programming.
 We focus on the following 7 middot for the 7 days of the week.